maxDcb/maxDcb.github.io/BuildingAModernC2/Part1TeamServerAndArchitecture.md

 ---

-## 🛠️ uild & dependency management — Conan + CMake
+## 🛠️ Build & dependency management — Conan + CMake

 The project is composed of several submodules that provide reusable code used across the repository (for example by the beacon):